 Protect Telehealth—the Time Is Now

 The Minnesota Legislature is on recess through April 6, 2021.
-It’s a great time to reach out to your representatives and ask for their support of telehealth coverage, including telephone services and payment parity (SF 1160, HF 1412).
+It’s a great time to reach out to your representatives and ask for their support for telehealth coverage, including telephone services and payment parity (SF 1160, HF 1412).

 While there continues to be strong bipartisan support for continuing much of the telehealth coverage that was expanded in response to the COVID-19 pandemic, there are many legislators who are questioning the continuation of telephone-only coverage and whether it should be reimbursed at the same rate as other care.